Nil425/CryptoDiscordBot/README.md

+**Under Work**

 # DiscordTradingBot
-Creating a Discord Bot to trade Crypto through Alpaca
+Creating a Discord Bot to trade through Alpaca

+First, create an Alpaca trading account through the following link: https://app.alpaca.markets/...

+Then, create a discord bot...

+Then, include the following discord and alpaca credentials into your code

+THen, use the code from files ___ and ___ to run the code on your local computer

+Finally, once running the code, go to your discord bot and type !*command* *args* to run

+Examples: